 Original Neapolitan Lasagna

-True Neapolitan lasagna is a rich and sumptuous dish prepared for special occasions and holidays such as Christmas, but mainly during Carnival.
-It is a tradition to make it on Fat Tuesday (symbolizing prosperity before Lent’s fasting and penance period) at Easter, and even for Father’s Day.
+The real Neapolitan lasagna is a rich and sumptuous dish that is prepared on festive occasions such as Christmas, but primarily during Carnival it is traditional to prepare it on Shrove Tuesday (symbolizing the period of prosperity just before the fasting and penitence typical of Lent) at Easter, also on Father’s Day.

-The ingredients that must never be missing in true Neapolitan lasagna are: dry semolina lasagna (preferably curly), ragù with pork, ricotta, tiny fried meatballs, salami (or alternatively, Lucanian dry sausages or ragù sausage), hard-boiled eggs, smoked provola, caciocavallo, and grated Parmesan.
+The ingredients that must never be missing in true Neapolitan lasagna are: dry semolina lasagna (preferably the curly ones), ragù with pork meat, ricotta, tiny fried meatballs, salami (or, alternatively, Lucanian dry sausages or the ragù sausages), hard-boiled eggs, smoked provola cheese, caciocavallo and grated parmesan.

-That said, you can omit meatballs and hard-boiled eggs if you don’t like them.
+That said, you can also skip meatballs and hard-boiled eggs, if you don’t like them.

-In truth, Jeanne Caròla Francesconi (the bible of Neapolitan cuisine) writes about Neapolitan lasagna, stating that the traditional version consists of: dark ragù, meatballs, ricotta, lasagna, sausage slices (browned separately with oil and lard, then added to the ragù with their juices), and fiordilatte (or mozzarella).
-She specifies that lasagna with salami (or dry sausages) instead of fresh sausage and hard-boiled eggs is a variant from Pozzuoli (a town a few kilometers from Naples), but I must say that over the years the Pozzuoli variant has surpassed the traditional one described by Francesconi (although personally, I prefer the latter).
+In truth, Jeanne Caròla Francesconi (the bible of Neapolitan cuisine) writes about Neapolitan lasagna that the traditional version is composed of: dark ragù, meatballs, ricotta, lasagna, sausages cut into slices (browned separately with oil and lard and then poured into the ragù with their sauce) and fiordilatte (or mozzarella) and specifies that lasagna with salami (or dry sausages) instead of fresh sausages and hard-boiled eggs is a variant from Pozzuoli (a town a few kilometers from Naples).

-If you love Neapolitan cuisine, click on my Special: “AUTHENTIC NEAPOLITAN CUISINE“.
+If you love Neapolitan cuisine, click on my Special: “DOC Neapolitan Cuisine“.

-If you’re looking for other Carnival recipes (sweet or savory), click on my: “Carnival Special“.
+If you are looking for more Carnival recipes (sweet or savory) click on my: “Carnival Special“.

 You might also be interested in:

-- True Neapolitan Ragù, explained step by step
+- The real Neapolitan Ragù, explained step by step

 - Bolognese Ragù explained step by step.
-Original foolproof recipe
+Original infallible recipe

-- Easy Artichoke Lasagna with Provola Emmental and Cooked Ham.
+- Easy Artichoke Lasagna with provola emmenthal and cooked ham.

-- Pistachio Lasagna with Mortadella and Provola.
-Easy recipe step by step.
+- Pistachio Lasagna with mortadella and provola.
+Easy step by step recipe.

 - Difficulty: Medium